OldmateChris/ofi_PDF_Parser/README.md

 ### Optional system tools (only if you use OCR)

-If you plan to use OCR fallback:
+If you plan to use OCR fallback (available for both Domestic and Export modes):

 * **Tesseract OCR** (binary `tesseract` on PATH)
 * **Poppler** (used by `pdf2image`; binaries like `pdftoppm` on PATH)